m-lab/website/_pages/bigquery_schema.md

 ---
 layout: page
-title: "BigQuery Schemas"
+title: "M-Lab Dataset Schemas and Changelog"
 permalink: /data/docs/bq/schema/
 breadcrumb: data
 ---

-# BigQuery Schemas
+# M-Lab Dataset Schemas and Changelog

-## Background
+## How Data is Collected

 * Each M-Lab test consists of a **client** and a **server**.
 * Whenever an M-Lab user starts a test, the client and server interact to measure different aspects of that user's connection.